lin-stephanie/rehype-callouts/README.md

 ## What is this?

-This plugin adds support for callouts (admonitions/alerts), allowing you to use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) uniformly in markdown to achieve the following features:
+This plugin adds support for callouts (admonitions / alerts), allowing you to use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) to achieve the following features:

 - Includes default callout types for various themes.
 - Optionally import stylesheets for corresponding [themes](#themes).
 - Supports collapsible callouts with `-/+` and nestable callouts.
 - Allows custom titles with markdown syntax.
-- Customizable default callout types (title, icon, color).
+- Customizable default callout types.
 - Configurable new callout types.
 - Configurable aliases for callout types.
 - Configurable icon display.
+- Configurable element attributes.

 ## When should I use this?

-This plugin helps render markdown callouts, making it ideal for displaying Obsidian callouts on an Astro-powered blog.

-It also modifies HTML directly (no `allowDangerousHtml` in [remark-rehype](https://github.com/remarkjs/remark-rehype)) and supports collapsible callouts using the `details` tag, all without JavaScript.
+This plugin helps render markdown callouts, ideal for blogs built with frameworks like Astro or Next.
+It processes HTML directly without needing `allowDangerousHtml` in [remark-rehype](https://github.com/remarkjs/remark-rehype) and supports collapsible callouts with the `details` tag, all without JavaScript.

 ## Installation